sneeu-leeu/math-magicians/README.md

 # Math Magicians

 > This is a SPA which will allow you to run mathematical opperations
-- being built blease be patiant  (This is just the react setup milestone)
+- being built blease be patient  (This is just the react setup milestone)

 ![screenshot](./img/scree-shot.png)